Subdivision Directional Fields: Halfedge Forms

-where $\alpha_j$ is the angle opposite edge $j$ in face $t$ with our usual notation, and $U$ is the unpacking operator as before.
+where $\alpha_j$ is the angle opposite edge $j$ in face $t$, and $U$ is the unpacking operator as before.
 Simply put, we get a diagonal mass matrix for the unpacked null-summed $\gamma \in \Gamma$.
 We show the proof in Appendix~\ref{app:m-gamma}.
+Equipped with these basic operators, the divergence and Laplacian can be directly defined as in Table~\ref{table:all-operators}.